Danzed/walmart_bk/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/)
 - Java 11

-## Run with Docker
+### Run with Docker

-To use and test with docker compose you can run this command (inside the folder of project):
+To use with docker compose you can run this command (inside the folder of project):

 ```bash
 docker-compose up -d